beberlei/azure-blob-storage/README.md

-# Azure Blob
+# Azure Blob Storage

 Small library that allows you to work with Windows Azure Blob Storage from PHP.

-The code is forked and adapted from the PHP Azure SDK.
+The code is forked and adapted from the [PHP Azure SDK](http://phpazure.codeplex.com/).
 It was cleaned up slightly and removed all its dependencies to be very leightweight.

-You can work with Azure Blob from any platform (Windows or Linux) and only need an Azure storage account to get started.
+You can work with Windows Azure Blob from any platform (Windows or Linux) and only need an Azure storage account to get started.

 Features: